Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Derivations for and

 The form of $\sigma_{I}^{\pm}$ in \eqref{eq:A1} is complicated.
 And we need to simplify it.
 Bring \eqref{eq:4.63} into \eqref{eq:A1}, using \eqref{eq:4.59} and \eqref{eq:4.60}, then \eqref{eq:A1} becomes

 where

 From the definition \eqref{eq:A4}, we can show that the relationship between the operator $\mathcal{\hat{H}}$ and $\hat{H}_{grav}$ is given as

-\eqref{eq:A5} shows that $\mathcal{\hat{H}}$ represents the energy density operator and its eigenvalue represents the magnitude of the energy density. \eqref{eq:A2} is still too complicated.
+In \eqref{eq:A5}, from the first step to the second step, we used a well-known conclusion which is the difference of different factor ordering is a higher order term of $\hbar$~\cite{EAJ}.
+Equation \eqref{eq:A5} shows that if we neglect the effect of $o(\hbar)$, then $\mathcal{\hat{H}}$ approximately represents the energy density operator and its eigenvalue represents the magnitude of the energy density.

+\eqref{eq:A2} is still too complicated.
 To simplify the calculation, one can assume that the coupling constant $\xi$ is small.
 The interaction Hamiltonian is small compared with the Hamiltonians of the bath and the spacetime.
 In another word, the interaction Hamiltonian is micro while the Hamiltonian of the bath and the spacetime is macro.
 This is similar to the model which two macro systems coupled with a small interaction Hamiltonian.
 Thus in \eqref{eq:A2}, $\mathcal{\hat{H}}$ can be seen as an operator related to the macro system.
 Thus we introduce the semiclassical approximation: $\mathcal{\hat{H}}=\langle\mathcal{\hat{H}}\rangle+o(\hbar)$.
 Here, $\langle\mathcal{\hat{H}}\rangle$ represents the average value of the operator $\mathcal{\hat{H}}$.
-Therefore, equation \eqref{eq:A2} becomes
+Therefore, neglecting $o(\hbar)$, equation \eqref{eq:A2} becomes